ramezian1/ramezian1.github.io/README.md

 Here are some of my featured projects:

 *   **Bank Simulation - Java:** A console-based application that simulates core banking functions like creating accounts, depositing/withdrawing funds, and managing customer information.
 You can view the code or clone it via git under the `java/src` folder.
-[Project Link](java/src)
+[Project Link]([java/src](https://github.com/ramezian1/ramezian1.github.io/tree/main/java/src))

 *   **HTML/Javascript - Web Design:** A dynamic website built with HTML, CSS, and JavaScript, showcasing interactive elements, responsive design, and modern web development techniques.
 [Project Link](html/index.html)

 *   **Python - AutoBot:** A Python script that automates tasks, such as web scraping, data processing, or system administration, using libraries like Selenium or Beautiful Soup.
-You can view the code or clone it via git under the `python/test` folder.[Project Link](python/test)
+You can view the code or clone it via git under the `python/test` folder.
+[Project Link](https://github.com/ramezian1/ramezian1.github.io/tree/main/python)

 ### 🖥️ Skills